 Universal (Mark Robson Filmmakers Group Production)

-Guilty pleasure: a silly plot and one-dimensional characters, but some good special effects, and an opportunity to spot some attractive actors and some aging stars, including Charlton Heston, Ava Gardner (who plays Lorne Green’s daughter!), Genevieve Bujold, Richard Roundtree, George Kennedy, Lloyd Nolan, Victoria Princiapl, Waler Matthau.
+Guilty pleasure par excellence: a silly plot and one-dimensional characters, but some good special effects, and an opportunity to spot some attractive actors and some aging stars, including Charlton Heston, Ava Gardner (who plays Lorne Green’s daughter!), Genevieve Bujold, Richard Roundtree, George Kennedy, Lloyd Nolan, Victoria Principal, Waler Matthau.

 The movie belongs to the disaster cycle, a trend that began with “Airport,” in 1970, and was followed by “The Poseidon Adventure” and “The Towering Inferno.”

 The New Yorker film critic Pauline Kael summed up the film as “an entertaining marathon of Grade-A destruction effects with B-Picture stock characters spinning through it.”

 In their cynical approach, the producer, director and writer show contempt for the audience, because they know that no matter how cheesy the picture is, viewers would flock to see L.A. getting crashed and destroyed.